 The enlarged Common Market summit opened in Paris today (Thursday).
 French President Georges Pompidou welcomed?

-The enlarged Common Market summit opened in Paris today (Thursday).
+Background: The enlarged Common Market summit opened in Paris today (Thursday).
 French President Georges Pompidou welcomed the various European ministers and, in his opening speech, laid particular stress on progress towards economic and monetary union between the partner states, and the creation of a European monetary cooperation fund.

 The heads of the nine delegations gave set speeches in the first three-house session, setting out their country's individual priorities for the future of the European Economic Community (EEC).
 During the next day and a half of meetings, they will try to iron out the major differences between their countries and put the various areas of accord into a final communique.